Donations/Naming Opportunities

 Kent State University

-• Each session of each course will be "graded" through a written assignment or exam (essay or multiple choice).
-Each course has about eight sessions
+• Each session of each course will be graded through a written assignment or exam (essay or multiple choice).
+Each course has between seven and nine sessions.

-• If you receive a grade of less than 70%, a retake exam is necessary and must be taken before you are allowed to take the next exam or continue to the next course.
-This makes it easier for you to learn, understand and retain the concepts being taught rather than waiting until completion of the course.
+• If you receive a grade below 70%, a retake exam is necessary and generally must be taken before you are allowed to proceed to the next exam or continue to the next course.
+This makes it easier for you to learn, understand and retain the concepts being taught, rather than waiting until completion of the course.
 It is also easier for you to increase your grade this way

 Can I 'Test out' of CBA®?